seqwell/seqWell-ONT-demux/README.md

 The required parameters are `pool_ID`, `input`  and `outdir`.

 #### input
 `input` is the path to a directory containing FASTQ.gz files to be demultiplexed.
 The pipeline will automatically discover all `*.fastq.gz` files in this directory.
 This can be a local absolute path or an AWS S3 URI.
-If using an AWS S3 URI, please ensure your security credentials are configured appropriately.
+If using an AWS S3 URI, please ensure your security credentials are filled in the nextflow.config file.

 #### outdir
 The `outdir` directory path is where results will be saved.
 This can be a local absolute path or an AWS S3 URI.
-If using an AWS S3 URI, please ensure your security credentials are configured appropriately.
+If using an AWS S3 URI, please ensure your security credentials are filled in the nextflow.config file.

 #### pool_ID
 The pool_ID is a character string which is used to name intermediate files and summary report files produced in the pipeline.